 Posted October 9, 2020

 Because of the seriousness of the issue, I want to take a moment to present my credentials other than that guy that has been on TV and radio for 42 years.
 In the 1980’s I was one of the primary instructors for the R-2000 energy efficiency program teaching contractors across Québec through the APCHQ, the provincial home builder’s association.
 Since then I have sat on CSA standards committees, been a member of the Canadian Home Builder’s Technical Research Committee for over 25 years, been involved in research and research dissemination for the National Research Council and the Canada Mortgage and Housing Corporation (CMHC).
-For the last few years I have participated in a Québec information sharing group, the RVQIH (Réseau en ventilation et qualité de l’air intérieur des habitations) comprised of Heating, Cooling and Ventilation manufacturers, professional associations, gas and electrical utilities, and both provincial and federal government departments – and me because I trained some of these guys 40 years ago -- all sharing information and resources related to indoor air quality for housing.
+For the last few years I have participated in a Québec information sharing group, the RVQAIH (Réseau en ventilation et qualité de l’air intérieur des habitations) comprised of Heating, Cooling and Ventilation manufacturers and consultants, professional associations, gas and electrical utilities, and both provincial and federal government departments – and me, maybe because I worked on training with some of these people 40 years ago -- all sharing information and resources related to indoor air quality for housing.

 I have received a lot of questions from my CJAD radio audience about ventilation during this pandemic – does it makes things better – does it make things worse....